 Duke Human Vaccine Institute Science Culture and Accountability Plan

-- All DHVI laboratory books and electronic files are open to DHVI leadership.This is a stated requirement for each employee during interviews and at the time of employment.
-This creates the expectation that all at DHVI make primary data available to anyone who wishes to review it and as well, establishes the practice of many eyes reviewing primary data.
-The hard copy DHVI laboratory notebooks are numbered and labelled with each scientists’ name.
-Electronic notebooks have a log in account and are automatically time and date stamped specific for each scientist.
-Both hard copy and electronic notebooks are open for viewing by any member of the work group and DHVI leadership.
-The expectation for all scientists is that they document their work each day.
-All DHVI laboratory books and electronic files are property of Duke University, and remain at DHVI when team members leave Duke.
+4. Maintain an environment where all DHVI laboratory notebooks, electronic files, and clinical case report forms and databases are open to appropriate DHVI leadership.
+The expectation is that all at DHVI make primary data available to any authorized person who wishes to review it, with the goal of having many eyes review primary data.
+Hard copy numbered DHVI laboratory notebooks are available to be assigned to individual scientists and are to be retained by the principal investigator of each laboratory.
+Electronic notebooks require authentication and automatically time and date stamp entries.
+Both hard copy and electronic notebooks as well as clinical case report forms and databases will be open for examination by any member of the work group and authorized DHVI leadership.
+All scientists will document their active work each day.
+All DHVI laboratory and clinical data records (eg, notebooks, data files) are property of Duke University and will remain at DHVI when team members leave Duke.

-- Before papers are published, they are reviewed by outside reviewers, and comments incorporated into the papers.
-After publication, data are made public on websites and/or on upon request.Before publication, each manuscript is reviewed and approved by each member of the scientific and statistical teams involved in the work.
-For consortium papers (e.g. CHAVI-ID, BMGF, HVTN), there is an additional layer of review by the publication committee before manuscript submission.
-For all published data generated at DHVI, the data are shared freely with the scientific community, either by posting raw and summary data on BMGF websites or on sites such as GenBank or others.
-When requests for data, experimental methods, and/or statistical methods/analytical tools are made, they are freely provided in the spirit of open access.
+7. Before papers are submitted for publication, they will be rigorously reviewed and have comments and changes incorporated.
+After publication, data will be made public on appropriate websites and/or on upon request.
+Manuscripts will be reviewed and approved by each co-author on the manuscript prior to submission.
+Scientific and statistical teams involved in the work will also approve regardless of their inclusion on the author line.
+For consortium-derived papers, there may be an additional layer of review by a publication committee before manuscript submission.
+For all published data generated at DHVI, the data are shared freely with the scientific community, either by posting raw and summary data on appropriate websites (eg, Immport, GenBank, ClinicalTrials.gov), or by providing data, experimental methods, and/or statistical methods, and analytical tools upon request to promote open access.

-- Concerns regarding scientific or research data integrity issues raised by students, post-doctoral fellows, laboratory staff, and faculty are all taken seriously and vetted by DHVI leadership.
-By creation of the open environment by policies 1-7 above, we work to create an environment in which all DHVI members and trainees feel completely comfortable to question data and ongoing studies.
-This is accomplished by robust open conversations about all data by DHVI leaders and PIs and good modeling of constructive critical discussions of all data.
-Each technician, trainee and PI is treated equally with regard to ability to raise issues and question either data or the interpretation of data.
-If disagreements arise, they are resolved prior to public presentations or publications.
+8. Concerns regarding scientific or research data integrity raised by students, post-doctoral fellows, laboratory staff, and faculty are all taken seriously and vetted by DHVI leadership and/or external review.
+The open environment in DHVI is expected to make all members, including trainees, feel completely comfortable to question data and ongoing studies.
+This is accomplished by robust open conversations and good modeling of constructive critical discussions of all data.
+Each technician, clinical staff member, clinical research coordinator, trainee and investigator is encouraged to raise issues and question either data or the interpretation of data.
+If disagreements arise, they are to be resolved prior to public presentation or submission for publication.